glbala87/ELLA_tool/docs/workflow.md

 Before a classification is official it must be reviewed by at least one other person.
 An official classification will be available when the same variant is found later.

+## Data policy
+In general e||a has an append-only data model, where noe data is delete or overwritten.
+Instead an updated copy is made and the version is linked to the previous.

 ## Workflow
 E||a uses the concept **workflow** to guide the users through the classification process.